 When I dug deeper, I realized my fear was about those bugs taking over my apartment and not being able to get rid of them.
 I realized it wasn’t so much about the bugs but it had more to do with my ability to take care of myself and fear of failure.

-You see, I love my apartment.
-It’s a one bedroom haven nestled on the third floor of my building, surrounded by trees– a proverbial treehouse.
-It’s quiet, I have a loft and I can paint there.
-It’s easy to have friends over for drinks if I want.
-It represents everything I love about my life–simplicity, joy and fun.
-It has given me the space to explore, grow and become more myself.
+You see, I loved my apartment.
+It was a one bedroom haven nestled on the third floor, surrounded by trees– a proverbial treehouse.
+It was quiet, I had a loft and I could paint there.
+It was easy to have friends over for drinks if I wanted to.
+It represented everything I loved about my life–simplicity, joy and fun.
+It gave me the space to explore, grow and become more myself.

 As I looked at the situation from this point of view and realized it wasn’t about the bugs per se, but more about my fear of loss, I relaxed a little.
 I began to see how absurd the whole thing looked, but acknowledged that it was a normal fear, just disguised by the bugs.
 (It also made me more more compassionate towards those with OCD or anxiety disorders.
 I can’t imagine the pain of living like that all of the time.)

 So as I talked myself off of the ledge and rationalized that none of my friends or relatives had gotten bed bugs, that the haunting stories were always from the media + ‘people-who-knew-people’, I slowly let the fear dissipate.

 I realized I had never even seen a bed bug in person.
 My gripping fear now looked silly to me.

 I saw how this pretty irrational fear was holding me back from living my life and from fully enjoying it.
 I was worrying about a scenario that hadn’t happened and probably wouldn’t.
 Can you relate?